schorschii/Companion4Linux/README.md

 ### 3. Via Protocol Scheme »atlassian-companion:«
 The companion app waits until called from browser with a command line argument like »atlassian-companion:{"link":"https://....}«.

-This method os handled by "companion2.py".
+This method is handled by "companion2.py".